andrewtpoe/universal-react-redux/README.md

 ### Creating new components

-This project strongly encourages a preference towards a functional programming style and ES6 syntax.
+This project strongly encourages functional programming and ES6 syntax.
 Additionally, it encourages a very modular approach to building components.
 Each new component, container, or page should be created in a new folder.
 This new folder should have the following 4 files:
   * index.js - This is the actual React component.
   * styles.css - This is the styles specific to only this React component.
 Import the styles into index.js in the same manner you will require any other JavaScript library: `import Styles from './styles.css'`.
 Use the styles like this: `<div className={Styles.yourClassName} ></div>`.
 For more information on using CSS modules, check out [these docs](https://github.com/css-modules/css-modules)
   * tests.js - This file contains the tests specific to this component.
 This skeleton is set up to test using mocha and chai